 In accordance with Article 29(3) of the Agreement, the Agreement shall not apply until both parties have notified each other of the fulfilment of the obligations contained in the Agreement, including those related to the protection of personal data, and this notification has been accepted.
-In addition to that, and to further strengthen the safeguards for the protection of personal data, article 29(4) of the Agreement states that a Party shall postpone the transfer of personal data for as long as the other Party has not provided for in law, and implemented in practice, the safeguards and obligations contained in Chapter II of the Agreement (Information exchange and data protection), or ceases to provide for such safeguards.
+In addition to that, and to further strengthen the safeguards for the protection of personal data, Article 29(4) of the Agreement states that a Party shall postpone the transfer of personal data for as long as the other Party has not provided for in law and implemented the safeguards and obligations contained in Chapter II of the Agreement (Information exchange and data protection).

 In addition to Article 29(4), Article 32(2) of the Agreement provides for the possibility to suspend the transfer of personal data in case of a systematic or material breach of the terms of the Agreement, or if such a breach is imminent.
-Furthermore, Article 32(3) similarly provides for the possibility to suspend, following consultation of the other Party, the application of the Agreement itself, in whole or in part, in case of an existing or imminent material breach or non-fulfilment of its terms.
-The combined provisions of Articles 29 and 32 ensures that the transfers of personal data may not start until all the necessary safeguards are effectively provided for and may be swiftly delayed or suspended should the necessary conditions cease to be met.
+Furthermore, article 32 (3) similarly provides for the possibility to suspend, following consultation of the other Party, the application of the Agreement itself, in whole or in part, in case of an existing or imminent material breach or non-fulfilment of its terms The combined provisions of Articles 29 and 32 ensures that the transfers of personal data may not start until all the necessary safeguards are effectively provided for, and may be swiftly delayed or suspended should the necessary conditions cease to be met.